 3. Send smaller requests (one or two page copies) directly to student workers by emailing email@example.com and include your copy code.
 Please send these requests at least 24 hours in advance (or earlier).
 While we do our best, due to staffing and technology constraints, we cannot guarantee that we will always be able to process last minute requests for copies.

 The copier located in the kitchen is for limited copies only.
 Please use the Duplicating Center locate on the 1st floor of Batmale Hall for most of your copy jobs.
 They request copy jobs to be submitted with at least one week lead time.
-Please remember that all staff and faculty have a limit of copies from July 1 – June 30.
-Once you have reached your limit, your copy code will be inactive for the copy function.
-You can still scan documents to email.
 The department copier is not designed for large volume use.
 Therefore, we strongly recommend that you send your copying needs to the Duplicating Services on campus in advance.
-Please remember to log out after every use by first pressing and holding “Reset” then press the top half of the “C” (Clear).
+Please remember to log out after every use by clicking the "door" button.

 - Build Your Office Emergency Supply Kit - Link